Table of content

 And I hope you will too! 🙂

-And with that, I'd like to finish this second part of my 'Happiness through love' series.
+And with that, I'd like to finish this second part of my 'Happiness Essay on Love' series.
 As you now know, I've been fascinated with the influence of my relationship on my happiness, and it's interesting to explore the data behind it all.